2023 Solar Incentives Guide for Trumbull, CT - Tax Credits & Rebates

 EcoWatch's Trumbull, CT Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar panels — or get in touch with a local Trumbull solar installer — to clarify which incentives you may qualify for.
+An excellent idea would be to talk to the company that installed your solar system – or speak to a local Trumbull solar installer — to clarify which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?